Schedule at a Glance with Credit Count

 Association of Social Work Boards (ASWB)

 This organization, Association for Oncology Social Workers (AOSW), provider #1351, is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) program.
 AOSW maintains responsibility for the program.
 ASWB Approval Period: 11/11/2019 – 11/11/2022.
 Social workers should contact their regulatory boards to determine course approval.
+Social workers participating in this activity will receive a maximum of 14.5 CE for the Live event, which may include up to 6.0 Cultural Competency and 3.5 Ethics continuing education clock hours for participating in this training.

 New York State Education Department's State Board of Social Work